zoejaeger/Project-3-Team-24/README.md

       - [ALL] Help to install SFML on all team computers

-      - X - Ensure Robot is built
+      - Matthew, Daniel - Ensure Robot is built

-      - X - Get/save pictures from the
+      -Matthew, Daniel - Get/save pictures from the

 ----------------------------------------------------------------------------------------------------------------------------------------